Adaptive Hyperbolic Kernels: Modulated Embedding in de Branges-Rovnyak Spaces: Experiments

 \subsubsection{Experimental Framework}

-We focus on cross-modal zero-shot learning, where the model is trained to align semantic and visual modalities on seen classes, and is expected to recognize images from unseen classes during inference \cite{akata2015label,xian2016latent}.
+We focus on cross-modal zero-shot learning aiming to align semantic and visual modalities on seen classes, and to recognize images from unseen classes during inference \cite{akata2015label,xian2016latent}.
 Following the kernel learning paradigm in the work of Fang et al.\ \cite{DBLP:journals/ijcv/FangHLP23}, the original Euclidean metric is replaced by our proposed kernels.

 We adopt the same comparison methods as those used in the few-shot learning section.
 Besides, we also adopt additional typical zero-shot learning methods for comparison, including \textbf{LATEM}~\cite{xian2016latent}, \textbf{DEVISE}~\cite{frome2013devise}, \textbf{DEM}~\cite{zhang2017learning}, \textbf{ALE}~\cite{akata2015label}, \textbf{SP-AEN}~\cite{DBLP:conf/cvpr/ChenZ00C18}, \textbf{CRnet}~\cite{zhang2019co} and \textbf{Kai et al.}~\cite{li2019rethinking}.
 While the implementation of the baseline follows that of Fang et al.\ \cite{DBLP:journals/ijcv/FangHLP23}.